-“I sabotaged a lot of good relationships, but I wrote this album because I wanted to document it in a way that wasn’t enabling it,” she clarifies.
-“I originally called it ‘Dwell’ because it was all about ruminating, which is a huge problem for me.
-But it’s one thing to draw attention to an illness or a thought, or a practice or behaviour that isn’t healthy, but it’s another thing to create an image around it, and I didn’t want Dwell to be the main take-away.
+“I wrote this album because I wanted to document my experience” it in a she clarifies.
+“I originally called it ‘Dwell’ because it was all about ruminating, which is a big thing for me.
+But I didn’t want Dwell to be the main take-away.
 I wanted it to very much be about reflecting, self-analysis and then growth.
 The most important part, for me, is the growth.”

 Working once again with famed producer Damian Taylor (Björk, Arcade Fire, The Killers), Odette says Taylor gave her the confidence to experiment further with her sound this time around.
 “He was like, Georgia, I just want you to let go and deep dive into your world and make something from it”, she says.
 “So I feel like I was a lot bolder with instrumentation and with experimental sounds.”

 The bold and visually striking album artwork is an oil on canvas portrait by accomplished Melbourne-based artist Eben Edjne.
 “Eben has been my friend for a long time,” Odette tells.
 “We met as teenagers obsessed with art and emotion.
 I’ve been following his work over the years and knew that I needed to bring him on for this project.
 His portrait series is a beautiful and accurate portrayal of my flesh embodying the waiting place to who I am becoming.”